|

 “We’re trying to play accordingly,” Mariucci said.
 “Whether that’s conservative or wide open.
 I think it’s going to change from game to game, depending on how well our defense is playing and whom we’re playing against.”

 It’s funny to hear this kind of open conflict, a disagreement between coach and quarterback can be detrimental or healthy, and certainly I term this one as healthy.
 I do not believe Garcia was questioning Mariucci’s authority but merely making good concrete suggestions.
+I believe it is soothing to know that some sorts of disagreement can be well constructed and beneficial to rounding out a well oiled offense.
+Players have a voice and always should be heard in its proper forum.

 Another great account of our offensive line happened back in October when we played in Atlanta the second meeting, this game was a tremendous contest as it was won in overtime 37-31.
 However it was the tough play of a called upon center in guard Dave Fiore who was pressed to play that position because Newberry gave it his best shot, and after five plays realized he could not push off on his twisted left ankle.